dustin10/kaftui/README.md

 * `--partitions` - CSV of the partition numbers that the consumer should be assigned.
 This argument is used to restrict the set of partitions that will be consumed.
 If not specified, all partitions will be assigned.
 For example, `0,2` would cause only partitions `0` and `2` to be assigned to the Kafka consumer.
-* `--schema-registry-url` - URL of the Schema Registry that should be used to deserialzie and validate records from the Kafka topic.
+* `--schema-registry-url` - URL of the Schema Registry that should be used to deserialize and validate records from the Kafka topic.
 * `--schema-registry-bearer-token` - Bearer authentication token used to connect to the the Schema Registry.
 * `--schema-registry-user` - Basic authentication user used to connect to the the Schema Registry.